Introduction

 Then, in Galatians 1:6-10, Paul digs right into the reason for his letter.
 Paul had heard things.
 He was stuck in Rome, so he couldn't do like God and go down and check out Sodom and Gomorrah personally to see if it was as bad as the reports were that were coming in (Genesis 18:16-22).
 Hence the letter was written to let the churches know that Paul was amazed that in the short time since the church was founded, they had strayed away from what he had taught them.

 He goes so far as to declare that they were preaching something other than the grace of Christ as a means of salvation from the way it is worded.
-He objects strenuously, saying that even if some angel from heaven comes down and preaches some other gospel than what Paul preached, that angel should be accursed.
+He objects strenuously, saying that even if some angel from heaven comes down and preaches some other gospel than what he preached, that angel should be accursed.
 After condemning angels preaching falsehood, he made it clear that any man who did so should be accursed as well.

 That's a brief list.
 But for most all of those, the actual gospel message didn't change.
 It's only been with the more recent splits over homosexuality that what it means to be a Christian has had much conflict with the Bible.
 The core means of salvation (other than the faith and grace versus works) debate has remained fairly intact.

 But as the modern church has drifted away from core principles, we need to keep this passage in mind.
 God is the ultimate arbiter of His truth.
 Whether or not we agree is immaterial.
 If you haven't accepted Christ as Savior (The Gospel Message), then you won't have a defensive lawyer pleading your case in heaven.
 You'll be on your own.
-The facts will be established by God and if there is no blood covering, you're out of luck.
+The facts will be established by God and if there is no blood covering from Christ, you're out of luck.
 His law and the facts are set in stone.
 You can yell, but it won't get you anywhere.

 The gospel message is all that stands between you and eternal punishment.
 That's why it is so important to read the Bible and try to follow the life of Christ in word, deed, and thought, to the best of your ability, and accept Him as your Savior.
 Paul was pretty emphatic that if men or an angel came down and presented a different gospel, they would be accursed.